Fort Griswold

 Fort Griswold is a former American defensive fortification in Groton, Connecticut named after Deputy Governor Matthew Griswold.
 The fort played a key role in the early stages of the American Revolutionary War, in correspondence with Fort Trumbull on the opposite side of the Thames River.
-Griswold defended the port of New London, Connecticut, a supply center for the Continental Army and friendly port for Connecticut-sanctioned privateers who attacked British ships.
-The 17-acre site is maintained as Fort Griswold Battlefield State Park by the Connecticut Department of Energy and Environmental Protection.
+Griswold defended the port of New London, Connecticut, a supply center for the Continental Army and friendly port for Connecticut-based privateers who targeted British shipping.
+The site is maintained as Fort Griswold Battlefield State Park by the Connecticut Department of Energy and Environmental Protection.

 History

 Construction of the fort was begun on December 5, 1775 in response to the outbreak of the American Revolutionary War.
 It was completed in 1778 and was also called Groton Fort.
 It is located on a hill with the ability to bombard ships entering the Thames River.
 About 100 feet below the main fort is a battery for additional guns which was built during the Revolutionary War and improved in the late 19th century.

-In September 1781, British troops under Benedict Arnold raided and burned New London.
-The British were well informed of the layout of Fort Griswold, and Arnold approached the river from such an angle that its guns could not engage his fleet.
-The British forces divided, some to burn New London and the rest to attack the fort in the Battle of Groton Heights.
-The British eventually broke into the fort, and Colonel William Ledyard surrendered by handing his sword hilt-first to the commanding British officer—who took it and thrust it through Colonel Ledyard.
-Arnold abandoned the fort soon after and left New London in flames.
+In September 1781, British forces under Benedict Arnold successfully captured Fort Griswold.
+The British were well informed of the layout of Fort Griswold, and Arnold approached the river from such an angle that its guns could not engage his ships.
+Arnold's forces split up, some to burn New London and the rest to attack the fort in the Battle of Groton Heights.
+The British eventually overran the American defenders, and Lieutenant-Colonel William Ledyard surrendered by handing his sword hilt-first to Loyalist officer Major Bromfield, who took it and thrust it through Ledyard.
+Arnold abandoned the fort soon after, and American forces eventually retook possession of it.

 Later use

 The fort was rebuilt and manned in several other conflicts, but the Battle of Groton Heights was its most prominent use.
-It was used during the War of 1812 by sailors commanded by Commodore Stephen Decatur when Decatur's three-ship squadron was blockaded by a larger British force in 1814.
+It was used during the War of 1812 by sailors commanded by Commodore Stephen Decatur when Decatur's three-ship squadron was blockaded by a larger Royal Navy force in 1814.
 In the 1840s, the fort's lower battery was rebuilt for 20 guns, initially 32-pounder and 24-pounder cannons.

 After the American Civil War, the lower battery was redesigned to mount 10-inch Rodman guns.
 It was a sub-post of Fort Trumbull for most of its use by the Army, although it was never actively garrisoned after the Civil War and had an ordnance sergeant as caretaker.
 It was in the care of Ordnance Sergeant Mark Wentworth Smith from 1863 to 1879, a Mexican–American War veteran who was wounded at the Battle of Chapultepec.
 Sergeant Smith died in 1879 at age 76, the oldest active duty enlisted soldier in the history of the Army.
 Fort Griswold became obsolete after the Spanish–American War, when Fort H. G. Wright was completed in 1906 on Fishers Island as part of the Harbor Defenses of Long Island Sound.